Chengxin-Wu/Facial-Expression-Recognition/README.md

 - We reconstructed the DNN model and added the test part.
 - Build the ACC-ALSTM model based on the description of its architecture in the article, while also constructing the CNN-ALSTM and CNN-LSTM models for comparison.
 - Choose an appropriate loss function, optimizer, batch size, learning rate, and other hyperparameters to train the model
+- Use our model for the video recording function on phones or computers to recognize the facial expressions of people appearing on camera